leoncheng57/Pacman-Project/README.md

 ------------
 <h6>Regular Instructions</h6>

 &nbsp;&nbsp;&nbsp;&nbsp;Welcome to Pacman!
 Use the arrow keys to control MrPacman.
-Try to eat all of the food without getting killed by ghosts.
-But if you eat a powerup, you can kill the scared ghosts for more points!.
+Try to eat all of the food to win!
+If you eat a powerup, you can kill the scared ghosts for more points!.
+Play with different stages!
 Have fun!

 <h6>Simple Instructions</h6>
 * move with arrow keys
+* gain points by eating food
 * win by eating all food
-* lose lives if killed by ghost
+* lose if killed by ghost
 * eat scared ghosts when you have powerup
+* use number keys (1,2,3,4,5) to change the stage after you die/win

 <h6>Cheat</h6>
 * press z to start force ghosts into scared mode